 click to call

 In 2010, over 200,000 individuals died in earthquakes around the world.
-The vast majority of these casualties were caused by collapsed buildings.
-There are three things that should be prioritized right after an earthquake in order to reduce risk:
+Collapsed buildings caused the vast majority of these casualties.
+Three things should be prioritized right after an earthquake to reduce risk:

 1. Keeping people in and around the building safe.